-Tips for navigating extreme heat events in San Antonio during our hottest summer on record (and beyond).
-Please share.
+Tips for navigating extreme heat events in San Antonio and beyond.

 Words: Greg Harman | Artwork: Carly Garza

-The need for this information is clear, as captured in the (almost-certainly-an-undercount) record-breaking number of heat-illness cases collected by San Antonio’s Metropolitan Health District already this year.
+The need for this information is clear, as captured in the (almost-certainly-an-undercount) record-breaking number of heat-illness cases collected by San Antonio’s Metropolitan Health District in 2022.

 Extreme heat can result in a range of health impacts, including heat cramps, heat exhaustion, heatstroke, hyperthermia, and death.
 San Antonio Metro Health is reporting the most cases of heat exhaustion and heat stroke on record.
 Keep in mind: When the heat index (temperature + humidity) meets or tops 103°F, such impacts become more likely—especially if you are outside for long stretches of time or doing physical labor in the sun.
-For the young and old, as well as those at increased health risk for other reasons, the World Health Organization says it is best to cool yourself below 75°F at night—a challenge when the state grid managers are urging folks to keep their thermostats at 79 for fear of a collapsing grid during unprecedented energy demand.
+For the young and old, as well as those at increased health risk for other reasons, the World Health Organization says it is best to cool your living space below 75°F at night—a challenge when the state grid managers are urging folks to keep their thermostats at 79°F for fear of a collapsing electric grid during a time of unprecedented energy demand.

 * If you’ve been sweating heavily, consider adding a pinch of salt to your water w/ honey or agave nectar and lemon or lime to add lost electrolytes.
 Here’s a DIY electrolyte drink recipe, one of many available online.
 And, no. Your salt does not need to come from Tibet.
 And, actually, a tall rusa would probably do the trick here, too.

 We asked our friends on Twitter their best tips and tools for staying cool.
 Here are a few recommendations